tickup-se/mlink_subscribe_test/README.md

 Outputs heart beat every 100.000 rows
 When a open print is found the name of the ticker is detailed.
 At the end the number of open prints are displayed.

+*Filtered section, prefix (filtered)*

+Number is the number of occasions open/close crosses within the ticker universe filter.

+Unique per ticker name, should be the same as the above counters.
+If for example AAPL occurs twice or more, then the counter count one.

+*Non filtered section, prefix (no filtered)*

+Number is the number of occasions open/close crosses messages.

+Unique per ticker name, should be the same as the above counters.
+If for example AAPL occurs twice or more, then the counter count one.